ExamProCo/aws-bootcamp-cruddur-2023/journal/week0.md

 Researched the technical and service limits of specific services and how they could impact the technical path for technical flexibility.

 Opened a support ticket and request a service limit.
+Personal Article link about "AWS LAMBDA: (1) what is it?
+(2) what are its service limits?
+(3) how do you request a service limit increase?" https://www.aws information.com/2023/02/15/aws-lambda-1-what-is-it-2-what-is-its-service-limits-3-how-do-you-request-a-service-limit-increase/
 Completed Security Quiz.

 Completed pricing Quiz.